ThisWillGoWell/DinoLight/readme.md

+# Why
+One thing that I have awlays wanted to do was make lights go to music.
+However I found it was really hard to make something that was relly really really good, like basically somethiung beond a simple FFT mapped colors.

+Then I found an open source porject that gave the required materials and code to process an HDMI signal and light up LEDs on the back of the TV.
+AFter buying all the materials I realzied I might have underestimated the effort requried to implment the chagnes I would want to do to make it worth it.

+Then when it came time to choose a capstore project this idea seemed to fit perfectly as it alighend with many differnt erea of computer engineering.

+TLDR: I like colors

 # Description
 This project will use a Raspberry Pi and an FPGA to achieve the dynamic back lighting for a TV.
 The Raspberry Pi will be running a static web app and a web server.
 The app will talk to the